KiraaC/node-rest-client/README.md

 Type this in the Chrome browser Url. http://10.99.99.9:8000/

-success!
-The Something is written here text appears.
-Loading awesome page alert pop up.
+The "Something is written here" text appears and the awesome page alert pop up.